Bet on Soccer in Iowa

 While Iowa doesn’t feature a Major League Soccer team of its own, it is clear the sport is gaining popularity in the state, from Division I collegiate teams to the Des Moines Menaces in the USL League Two, a developmental soccer league.
 But just because there isn’t an MLS team in the state doesn’t mean you can’t bet on the league.

-The MLS season runs from late February (or early March) until October, when the postseason begins.
+The 2021 MLS season runs from April until November, when the postseason begins.
 Each team plays 34 times; the top 14 teams compete in the MLS playoffs.
 Check our feed below for current MLS game day odds from IA online sportsbooks.
 Click on any odds to claim your bonus, register and new account and start making MLS bets.

 These are the teams that currently play in Major League Soccer: